Mayan Writer Is At the Forefront of Socio-Environmental Activism in the Yucatan Peninsula

 To gather our collective voice.

-The world is currently living a devastating environmental crisis, but the Maya have been suffering an existential crisis for hundreds of years.
+The world is currently living a devastating environmental crisis. but the Maya have been suffering an existential crisis for hundreds of years.
 Is there a link for you between the historical and ongoing crisis that the Maya (and indigenous people have been suffering) and the current global predicament?

-Our crisis has been going on for over 500 years – and really we’ve been able to survive it because of a self-constructed resilience.
+Our crisis has been going on for over 500 years.
+And really we’ve been able to survive it because of a self-constructed resilience.

-We have managed to survive because of our relationship with the earth, our community organizing, our belief systems, our food – especially our relationship with corn – and our way of relating to each other.
+We have managed to survive because of our relationship with the earth.
+Our community organizing, our belief systems, our food – especially our relationship with corn.
+And our way of relating to each other.
 All this has allowed us to survive a variety of crises: social; political; environmental.

 That’s our secret, if we have one.
 But each day we are more affected – there are fewer Mayan speakers, fewer people who identify as Maya.
-But recently there has been a curious development, in that a new Mayan recorded consciousness has started to emerge through literature, science, history, music.
+But recently there has been a curious development.
+In that a new Mayan recorded consciousness has started to emerge through literature, science, history, music.
 This creation of memory generates hope for us.
 We have started to develop a recorded cultural awareness of ourselves.

 Maybe it’s tragic, but it’s also beautiful.